What is Live Well?

 Through these stories, we heard the positive outcomes for local people as result of feeling supported, with the trust and relationships that are built over the long term.
 Here is what we heard:

-At our Voluntary Sector Summit in April, we are inviting VCFSE sector organisation to be part of the Live Well journey, and work with us to co-design Community-led Wellbeing principles, that describe the behaviours, values and hopes of the VCFSE sector and our contribution to keeping residents healthy and well, within the wider Tameside system.
+At our Voluntary Sector Summit in April 2025, we invited VCFSE sector organisation to be part of the Live Well journey, and work with us to co-design Community-led Wellbeing principles.
+These principles describe the behaviours, values and hopes of the VCFSE sector, and our contribution to keeping residents healthy and well in Tameside.

-Alternatively, if you are a group or organisation that has a story to tell about the way your work has improved the life of local person / community?
+Do you have a story to tell about the way your organisation's work has improved the life of a local person or your community?

 - What was going on for this person?